 Ride a “Dollar” Bus

 Privately owned, 16-passenger vans comprise St. Lucia’s bus system—a quick, cheap, and fun way to travel a short distance—say between Castries and Rodney Bay or Rodney Bay and Cap Estate.
 While there are usual stops, you can hail one simply by raising your hand when you see one coming down the road.
 And just knock on the panel above the window when you want to get off.

-INSIDER TIPThe “dollar” bus now costs EC$1.50 for a short trip, but that’s still only US $0.56.
-Take one, if only to enjoy the local music blasting from the driver’s radio.
+INSIDER TIPThe “dollar” bus now actually costs slightly more than a dollar for a short trip.
+You should still take one if only to enjoy the local music blasting from the driver’s radio.

 Buy Spices and Crafts at the Saturday Market

-Trolling a Caribbean produce market is always fun—and Saturday morning is the best time to go.
-Row upon row of vendors display their heaps of tropical fruits, vegetables, spices, and more—urging you to buy bags of spices and bottles of hot sauce to take home.
+Trolling a Caribbean produce market is always fun, and though it’s open six days a week, Saturday morning is the best and liveliest time to visit Castries’ fruit and veg market.
+Row upon row of vendors displays their heaps of tropical fruits, vegetables, spices, and more—urging you to buy bags of spices and bottles of hot sauce to take home.
 Look for the bright orange roofs in downtown Castries, right across from the harbor.